- ECTS- 120 credits

 Bridges and reorientation

-The first year of the Master has many modules shared with the other courses of the Master of Fundamental Physics and Applications, reorientation will be possible between the different courses.
+As the first year of the Master's program has many modules shared with the other courses in the Fundamental Physics and Applications Master's program, it will be possible to transfer between the different courses.

 Professional integration